andrewgremlich/media_organizer/readme.md

 ## Future development

-- Give option to copy files or move files.
 - Give option to change permission of parent folder?

   - This will require mapping out the directory structure and checking file permissions.